laufrankb/MiamiFintechProject2/README.md

 ![WC](all_genres/images/wc.png)

-### *Notice that 'like', 'yeah', 'know', 'got' and 'love' are the most used words across all analyzed genres.*
+### *'like', 'yeah', 'know', 'got' and 'love' are the most used words across all analyzed genres.*

 <br>